moxaj/macrowbar/README.md

 Takes a vector of symbols and force evaluates each, then executes body.

-Can be used to prevent accidental multiple evaluation of side-effectful parameters.
+Can be used to prevent accidental multiple evaluation of side-effectful arguments.

 Example: